NotationCapital/Operating-Manual/README.md

 ## How We Work

 During a project’s infancy, there are many ways in which we can add value to a founding team - This depends on the specific company, and we don’t believe in a one-size-fits-all manner of working with any given startup.
-That said, just like the founders we work with, Notation as a firm has resource constraints, so we do tend to focus on a few key areas where we believe we can add unique value:
+That said, just like the founders we work with, Notation as a firm has resource constraints, so we tend to focus on a few key areas where we believe we can add unique value:

 1. Setting Key Milestones – This may be the single most important thing we do.
 It’s our job to help the founders we partner with define their key milestones, particularly when it comes to raising additional capital.
 For example, if we invest in a marketplace company, it’s our responsibility to have a really good idea of what metrics like GMV and net revenue need to be in order to confidently raise a Seed or Series A round.
 Together, we use these key milestones and work backwards with founders to help them plan their product, team, and customer development roadmap.
 As a final note, we sometimes meet startups that may never need to raise another round of financing – we wish more startups would consider this path, and we welcome partnering with founders that would like to pursue this strategy.

 2. Team – Is there anything more important for a startup in the first year?
 We don’t think so.
-We encourage most teams we work with to stay as lean as possible while building the initial product, and rarely do product teams we work with grow beyond 5 people before institutional seed or Series A. We’ve helped build dozens of teams in the past decade, going back to our work at betaworks, and we view it as core to our firm to help founders find and recruit the initial management team.
+We encourage most teams we work with to stay as lean as possible while building the initial product, and rarely do product teams we work with grow beyond 5-10 people before institutional seed or Series A. We’ve helped build dozens of teams in the past decade, going back to our work at betaworks, and we view it as core to our firm to help founders find and recruit the initial core team.

 3. Product and Technical Reviews – We don’t pretend to understand any given market or customer set nearly as well as the founders we work with, but we can help with product roadmap planning and prioritization, as well as code reviews and technical diligence (and we do so often).